 To apply Preen, follow these steps:

-A new version, Preen Extended Control Weed Preventer, is Preen’s longest lasting weed preventer yet.
-It’s labelled for use around 600 plants in perennial flower beds; around groundcovers, trees and shrubs; and in xeriscape settings and rock gardens.
-Preen Extended Control Weed Preventer tackles many of the toughest weeds a gardener faces, including: dandelions, crabgrass, field bindweed, white clover, chickweed, henbit, purslane, Carolina geranium, stinging nettle, horseweed or marestail, oxalis, spurge, lambsquarters and more.
+A new version, Preen Extended Control Weed Preventer, is Preen’s longest-lasting weed preventer yet.
+It’s labeled for use around 600 plants in perennial flower beds; around groundcovers, trees and shrubs; and in xeriscape settings and rock gardens.
+Preen Extended Control Weed Preventer tackles many of the toughest weeds a gardener faces, including dandelions, crabgrass, field bindweed, white clover, chickweed, henbit, purslane, Carolina geranium, stinging nettle, horseweed or marestail, oxalis, spurge, lambsquarters, and more.